 The American multinational food processing company manufactures thousands of food products and markets them in over 200 countries.
 They adapt popular food items to match local tastes.
 For example, customers in India can buy standard Tomato Ketchup and Tomato Chili Sauce.
 They also have subsidiaries in different markets, such as "Wattie's" in New Zealand.

 The American subscription streaming service and production company has 220.7 million subscribers and is available in over 190 countries.
 The company not only localizes English language movies and television shows for international audiences, but produces content specifically for international markets.
-It owns and operates three subsidiary studios including: the US-based Netflix Studios, the German-based Netflix Services Germany GmbH, and the Singapore-based Netflix Pte.
-Ltd.
+Netflix has three subsidiary studios: Netflix Studios in the US, Netflix Services Germany in Germany, and Netflix Pte.
+Ltd. in Singapore.

-The British multinational consumer goods company produces foods, cleaning agents, beauty products and personal care items, and sells them in 190 countries.
-Unilever's largest brands include: Dove, Sunsilk, Knorr, Ben & Jerry's, and Hellman's.
-And its product offerings and marketing campaigns are tailored to meet local demands.
-For example, Dove launched a 'My Beauty, My Say' campaign in China to challenge Chinese beauty stereotypes.
+This British multinational company produces foods, cleaning agents, beauty products, and personal care items, for 190 countries.
+Unilever's key brands include Dove, Ben & Jerry's, and Hellman's.
+They localize products and marketing campaigns for different market segments, such as Dove’s ‘My Beauty, My Say’ campaign in China.

 Multidomestic Strategies Require Localization

-Fortunately, a translation and localization provider such as MotionPoint can help you develop a localization strategy that will enable you to expand into any market.
+Fortunately, a website localization services provider such as MotionPoint can help you develop a localization strategy that will enable you to expand into any market.
 Thanks to our advanced technology, you can quickly and affordably:

 - Localize, launch, and manage multilingual websites to reach new customers.